-- a) LTRPs should list feasible demand and supply-side resources, both committed and potential.
+a) LTRPs-Electric utilities should list feasible demand and supply side resources, both committed and potential.
 Utilities should outline the main attributes and uncertainties associated with the feasible resource options, as they relate to the planning circumstances of the utility.
-At a minimum, this should include estimated cost ranges, an estimate of the potentially available energy and capacity contribution, and the basis for such estimates.
+At a minimum, this should

+- include estimated cost ranges, an estimate of the potentially available energy and capacity contribution, and the basis for such estimates.
 Utilities may also explain if there are potential resources that have been screened out from further consideration in resource portfolios. - b) Natural gas utilities should provide an overview of factors which may affect future commodity supply and prices, and transportation and storage availability.
-Natural gas utilities should summarize the utility's broader strategy to mitigate future price volatility, and potential actions to address any significant risks to adequacy of supply and transportation. - c) Utilities should provide an overview of any resources which are anticipated to expire or reach end-of-life in the planning horizon. - d) For demand-side measures (DSM), sufficient information must be provided to demonstrate that the planned DSM portfolio the utility intends to pursue is both adequate and cost-effective, in accordance with the provisions in the Demand Side Measures Regulation and pursuant to section 44.1(8)(c) of the UCA. - e) Utilities should describe the key assumptions used to estimate the planned level of energy and capacity savings from cost-effective DSM.
-The LTRP should clarify whether there are any key differences between the level of DSM that may be pursued by the utility under different demand forecasts or scenarios.

-- f) LTRPs should outline the anticipated regional transmission system constraints that occur under different demand scenarios, and may outline planned investments accompanied by an overview of any potential alternatives.
-Where applicable, utilities should also discuss the extent to which the need for potential transmission investments may be affected by the composition of the preferred resource portfolios (as discussed in the following section), or the extent to which limitations of the transmission system may affect the composition of the preferred resource portfolios. - g) Utilities should provide discussion and analysis of the potential distribution system level impacts associated with different demand forecasts or scenarios.
+This may also include separate consideration of the availability and cost of low-carbon gases.
+Natural gas utilities should summarize the utility's broader strategy to mitigate future price volatility, and potential actions to address any significant risks to adequacy of supply and transportation. - c) Utilities should provide an overview of any resources which are anticipated to expire or reach end-of-life in the planning horizon. - d) For demand-side measures (DSM), sufficient information must be provided to demonstrate that the planned DSM portfolio the utility intends to pursue is both adequate and cost-effective, in accordance with the provisions in the Demand Side Measures Regulation and pursuant to section 44.1(8)(c) of the UCA.
+This information is expected to be less detailed than what is typically used to support the acceptance of DSM expenditure schedules filed under section 44.2 of the UCA. - e) Utilities should describe the key assumptions used to estimate the planned level of energy and capacity savings from cost-effective DSM.
+The LTRP should clarify whether there are any key differences between the level of DSM that may be pursued by the utility under different demand forecasts or scenarios. - f) LTRPs should outline the anticipated regional transmission system constraints that occur under different demand scenarios, and may outline planned investments accompanied by an overview of any potential alternatives.
+Where applicable, utilities should also discuss the extent to which the need for potential transmission investments may be affected by the composition of the preferred resource portfolios (as discussed in the following section), or the extent to which limitations of the transmission system may affect the composition of the preferred resource portfolios. - g) Utilities should provide discussion and analysis of the any significant potential distribution system level impacts associated with different demand forecasts or scenarios.
 Electric utilities should also discuss the impacts of distributed energy resources, and natural gas utilities should discuss the impacts of any planned increases in supply of low carbon fuels. - h) LTRPs should summarize any significant resiliency risks which may impact the utility's ability to serve its forecasted demand, and outline potential resource strategies that may be required to address these risks.